Crousus/senty-kafka/README.md

 }
 ```

-4. View E-Mail inbox to receive milestone updates on how many comments we could fetch.
-This will also be visible in the logs of the `XXX `(//TODO: Add which service shows this)

-// TODO: Add screenshot
+4. Wait a while for the processing to finish.
+You can check if it actually works in the logs of the comment-processor

 5. Since we connected Part I and Part II of EDPO, the frontend will also display all analytics features we have implemented as part of our Kafka Stream.